danbradham/bands/README.rst

     >>> my_band = bands.Band(LoggingDispatcher('my_band'))

-The above LoggingDispatcher will log a debug message before every message is dispatched to a channels receivers.
+The above LoggingDispatcher will log a debug message before every message is dispatched to a channel's receivers.

 Installation